kyle-marshall/zhuli/README.md

     fn?: () => Promise<void>; // the task's "action", can access this.input property prepared by zhuli.
 }
 ```
-Here's an example of a very simple `task.hbr` file:
+Here's an example of a simple `task.hbr` file:
 ```js
 {
     description: "generate nanoid",